hariv/etrigan-extension/README.md

 - Color Depth
 - Platform
 - Vendor
-- osCPU
+- oscpu
 - Hardware Concurrency

 ## Notes
 - Specify HTTPS at the time of use
+- Only one spoofing per page load, redeclaring will throw an error